crickbabs/BABS-ATACSeqPE/docs/software.md

 If you are running this pipeline at The Francis Crick Institute all of the required software can be loaded with the environment module system on CAMP.
 A [module config file](https://github.com/crickbabs/BABS-ATACSeqPE/blob/master/conf/babs_modules.config) specifying the software modules to load has been been created for this purpose.
 If you want to change the versions of software just edit this file before running the pipeline, however, this may require some testing to make sure the nextflow processes requiring the software can still be run with the same command-line parameters.

 By default, the pipeline will be run using the `slurm` job submission system.
 You will need an account to use the HPC cluster on CAMP if you want to run this at The Francis Crick Institute.
-If you prefer to run the pipeline locally in batch just replace `executor = 'slurm'` to `executor = 'local'` in the module config file (the pipeline may take a very long time and is only recommended for testing purposes).
+If you prefer to run the pipeline locally in serial just replace `executor = 'slurm'` to `executor = 'local'` in the module config file.
+However, the pipeline may take a very long time to complete and is only recommended for testing purposes.

 When running the pipeline you will have to specify `-profile babs_modules` in order to use this configuration.